-The total supply of post 2025 is 58 units of which all are on sites with identified constraints2.
-These are anticipated to be resolved to allow delivery in the years 2024- 29; Table 6 only details programming 7 years in advance, however a couple sites have constraints which are not anticipated to come forward within this time and the units on these are added to the total under 'post 2023'.
-Table 8 highlights those sites where constraints are not anticipated to be overcome within the Local Development Plan period.
-However, this does not preclude the sites from coming forward earlier if constraints are resolved, but at the time of publishing this audit this is not foreseen.
+The total supply of post 2026 is 68 units of which 58 are on sites with identified constraints.
+These are anticipated to be resolved to allow delivery in the years 2026- 29; Table 5 only details programming 7 years in advance, however, a couple of sites have constraints that are not anticipated to come forward within this time, and the units on these are added to the total under 'post 2026'.
+Table 6 highlights those sites where constraints are not anticipated to be overcome within the Local Development Plan period.
+However, this does not preclude the sites from coming forward earlier if constraints are resolved, but at the time of publishing this audit, this is not foreseen.

-Currently seven of the sites are classed as constrained.
-Table 8 provides a breakdown of the nature of constraints, the most frequent constraint identified on allocated sites is deficit funding and physical - further details on the sites below can be found in the action programme.
+Currently, seven of the sites are classed as constrained.
+Table 6 provides a breakdown of the nature of constraints, the most frequent constraint identified on allocated sites is deficit funding and physical - further details on the sites below can be found in the action programme.

-The action programme outlines a continuing programme of work and commitment by a range of partners and stakeholders to support resolution of infrastructure and physical constraints.
+The action programme outlines a continuing programme of work and commitment by a range of partners and stakeholders to support the resolution of infrastructure and physical constraints.
 Physical constraints are most likely to be resolved through the determination of the relevant planning application and developer contributions are important in this regard.
-In many cases it will be once planning permission has been approved that infrastructure or service providers have the certainty required to provide the necessary infrastructure.
+In many cases, it will be once planning permission has been approved that infrastructure or service providers have the certainty required to provide the necessary infrastructure.

-Table 8- Breakdown of constraints by site as of December 2019
+Table 6- Breakdown of constraints by site as of December 2021

-Nature of Constraint Arrocha r H3 Church Road Arrocha r VE1 Ben Arthur Crainlarich H1 Willowbra e Gartochar n H2 France Farm Gartmor e H1 Park Avenue Tarbe t H1 Land South of A83 Carric k Castle H1
+Nature of Constraint Arrochar H3 Church Road Arrochar VE1 Ben Arthur Crianlaric h H1 Willowbr ae Gartocha rn H2 France Farm Gartmore H1 Park Avenue Tarbet H1 Land South of A83 Carrick Castle H1

 Ownership

 Physical

-Contaminatio n
+Contamination

 Deficit Funding

 Marketability

 Infrastructure

 Land use

-2 This does not include long-term sites
+&lt;sup>2 This does not include long-term sites

-Table 9 below shows the breakdown of constraints for each of the allocated sites.
-Please note that some sites can have more than one constraint so the total number of units for a particular site may be counted against several constraints
+Table 7 below shows the breakdown of constraints for each of the allocated sites.
+Please note that some sites can have more than one constraint so the total number of units for a particular site may be counted against several constraints.